Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Celosia is hardy in zones 10 and 11 which are tropical.
 The rest of us grow them as annuals.
 Be sure to grow your plants where they will get full sun which means a minimum of 6 to 8 hours of sunlight every day.
+Morning only or afternoon only sun is not enough.
 They also need well-drained soil because they are subject to root rot.
 If your soil has a lot of clay in it, consider adding compost to it to provide nutrients and drainage.
 Raised beds are also a good option.

 Spicata plants are tall and can grow up to 3 feet tall.
 The plumosa and cristatas are shorter and stockier, closer to 12 to 18 inches, making them excellent candidates for container plantings.

 Water them well when you plant them, but afterwards as long as your area is not experiencing an unusual drought, you will not need to water your plants.
 They are drought tolerant.
 This is another reason why they make good container plants.
+Containers dry out faster than your garden.
 You don’t have to worry about keeping your container watered because of their drought tolerance.